Hope for the hurting...

 STREET REACH Is Growing

 Our Street Reach initiatave brings Valley Mission services directly to the community.
-By visiting areas throughout Pocatello, our team provides essential supplies and invites individuals to connect with Valley Mission and partner agencies for long-term support.
+By visiting homeless encampments throughout Pocatello, our team provides essential supplies and invites individuals to connect with Valley Mission and partner agencies for long-term support.
 This outreach is helping us build bridges to other vital community resources.

-We are excited to be able to send out 2 teams weekly beginning in January 2025.
-These teams will allow us to connect with more people who are struggling to get the help they need to get off the streets and into safe housing.
+We are excited to be able to send out 2 teams weekly.
+These teams will allow us to connect with more people who are struggling to get the help they need to get off the streets and into safe and secure housing.

-We will be offering another training for Street Reach in early February for those who may be interested.
+We will be offering another training for Street Reach on Monday, March 31, 2025, for those who are interested in learning about this ministry team.

 This is a high-risk ministry and does require some physical ability and agility.

 Please keep this in mind when considering this opportunity.
-For the safety of the team and those we will be serving, all volunteers must be 18years of age or older.
+For the safety of the team and those we serve, all volunteers must be 18 years of age or older.

 A Whole-Person Approach